DaniGuardiola/node-line-by-line/README.md

 ### Options

 You can specify the chunk size (for stream-based methods) in kilobytes by passing a second argument to any of the commands above.
+The default is 64kb.
 For example:

 ```bash
 yarn read_stream '12345' 8